gomoni/it/README.md

-# it: simply the best iterator utilities for Go
+# it: additional iterator utilities for Go

 # The problem